sith-ikjetil/CMPlayer.Linux/README.md

 :: shows information about first song in playlist
 info <song no>
 :: show information about song with given song number
-update cmplayer
-:: updates cmplayer if new version is found online
 set viewtype <type>
 :: sets view type. can be 'default' or 'details' set theme <color>